danstocker-legacy/nodes/README.md

 Functional:
 - `Aggregator`: aggregates values from multiple source nodes
+- `Merger`: a kind of `Aggregator`, merges input values into an array
 - `Filter`: forwards values selectively
 - `Mapper`: forwards values with mapping